 Ultrasound technician courses train students to operate medical equipment used for identifying, diagnosing and treating a variety of conditions, including pregnancy.
 Keep reading to find out more details about classes included in ultrasound technician training programs.

 Ultrasound technician courses are available as certificate courses, and they are also offered at the associate's and bachelor's degree levels.
-Students majoring in diagnostic medical sonography, medical assisting or ultrasound technician training may get instruction in how to use ultrasound equipment.
+Students majoring in diagnostic medical sonography or ultrasound technician training get instruction in how to use ultrasound equipment.
 Courses prepare students to use diagnostic medical equipment, interact with patients, report to attending physicians and read diagnostic scans.

 List of Ultrasound Courses

 Due to the nature of the work, ultrasound tech courses usually begin with a course in patient care.
 Prospective ultrasound technicians learn essential communication skills and examine the legal, ethical and psychological concerns that accompany professional sonography.
 Often, this course includes a study of the basic medical terminology used in sonography and an overview of common diagnostic imaging procedures, such as ultrasounds for developing fetuses and blood vessel imaging.

 Ultrasound technician classes in anatomy include in-depth descriptions of bodily systems, along with how they work together to make the body function effectively.
 Students examine ultrasound images so they can identify body parts like livers, kidneys, developing brains and thyroids when they appear on screens or during x-rays.
 Sometimes, this course includes a clinical period, where students gain hands-on experience in the practical applications of studying physiology and anatomy.
 This course is usually taken in the first few semesters of a degree program.

 Ultrasound Physics Course